DavePie/MindustryDatabase/README.md

 that specific server.
 - `update-ip <new ip>` - Updates the IP of the database entry for the server.
 - `update-port <new port>` - Updates the port of the database entry for the server.
+- `list-servers` - Lists all the servers in the database.

 # Database Schema
 For the database schema, see [this file](client/tables.sql).